An ugly problem with an ugly name—hallux valgus

 I’ve been doing these exercises for the last year.
 I’m pleased that my bunion has not gotten any bigger, and the pain I was having—which was strangely a lot for such a minor bunion—is pretty infrequent now.

 I try to do these exercises with both feet once or twice a day.
-They don’t take long, and they don’t require any special equipment—just an old tennis ball.
+They don’t take long, and they don’t require any special equipment—just an old tennis ball and a towel.
 I can do them while sitting at my desk, standing in the kitchen or watching TV.

 - Stretch: Using your fingers, pull your big toe into proper alignment and hold for ten seconds.
 Repeat 4 times.

-- Flex: Point your toes straight ahead for 5 seconds and then curl your toes under for 5 seconds, as if you’re trying to grab something with your toes.
+- Flex: Point your toes straight ahead for 5 seconds and then curl your toes under for 5 seconds, as if you’re trying to grab something with your toes (use a towel, if you want).
 Repeat 10 times.

 - Strengthen: While standing, squeeze a tennis ball between your ankles.
 Then raise up on the balls of your feet, keeping your ankles level.
 Slowly lower yourself back to the floor.
 Repeat 10 times.